NO PROMO CODE REQUIRED

 |PA Welcome Offer||Get Up to $1000 in Bonus Bets, Starting With $100 on Any Market!|

 |PA Launch Date||February 7, 2022|

 In a crowded market like Pennsylvania, a statement, in the form of a strong promotional focus is absolutely essential for success.
 We are happy to report that PointsBet is living up to its reputation and is providing its new customers with a generous bonus that rivals and even eclipses the offerings of much of their competition in the PA scene.

-Let’s dive in to the PointsBet Sportsbook PA bonus offer: After registration (no promo code is required) new bettors will be eligible for up to $500 in ‘second chance’ bonus bets that can be earned over the course of five consecutive days.
-Basically, it’s 5 x $100 ‘second chance’ opportunities.
+Let’s dive in to the PointsBet Sportsbook PA bonus offer: After registration (no promo code is required) new bettors will be eligible to earn up to $1,000 in bonus bets!

 As is the case with most sportsbooks, PointsBet bonus bets only pay winnings.
 That means if you place a $50 wager using bonus bets at -110, you would be left with just $45.45 in cash if it wins.
 If you were to put in the same wager using your cash balance instead of bonus bets you would earn $95.45 for the same wager ($50 stake + $45.45 profit).

 Also remember that your PointsBet bonus bets will expire in seven days, can’t be used on PointsBetting, and can only be split up 4x.
 That means if you claim a $60 bonus bet, you can divide it up as far as 4 separate $15 bonus bets… but not 6x $10 bets.

 PointsBetting isn’t meant to scare anyone off.
 On the contrary, it is designed to bring more people in on their legal sports betting action for a more “risk/reward” type of wager.
 While you can win more by PointsBetting, you can also lose more.